Skip to main content

 24 mentions Positive Neutral Negative

 The music in the game is generally well-received, enhancing the atmosphere and complementing the visuals effectively, though it may not leave a lasting impression.
 While the soundtrack and sound design are competent and contribute to the feelings of dread and horror, they often play a subtle role rather than taking center stage.
-Overall, the combination of music, voice acting, and sound effects is praised for its quality, particularly when experienced with headphones.
+Overall, the combination of music, voice acting, and sound effects is praised for its quality, particularly when experienced with headphones, adding to the immersive experience.

 • “Great atmosphere, great music, good graphics, and the voice acting (especially that of Hadley and her 'helper') are great.”